kotzinr/Eye-movement-/README.md

 **Support:** contact via email for support questions: <a href="mailto:rkotzin@gmail.com">contact</a>

-**Roadmap:** Add additional characteristics to the set of eyes to make them more life-lke
+**Roadmap:** Add additional characteristics to the set of eyes to make them more life-like

 **License information:** MIT XPro starter code and image resources for all files listed